Are you suffering from a Halloween hangover?

 What is a Halloween Hangover?

-Urban Dictionary defines a Halloween Hangover as “The Worst sugar crash you’ve ever experienced; usually happens the morning after Halloween”.
+Urban Dictionary defines a Halloween hangover as the worst sugar crash you’ve ever experienced which usually happens the morning after Halloween.

-Between the parties, Trunk or Treats, parades, and Trick or Treating, it’s no surprise that a lot of us are crashing hard from sugar!
+Between the parties, parades, and trick-or-treating, it’s no surprise that you may be crashing hard from sugar!

 - Bloating